 11c) Teams must not alter or move equipment to gain an advantage.

-11d) Teams should make every attempt to play in similar colours or use the coloured bibs provided.
+11d) Teams should make every attempt to play in similar colours, however, we will provide coloured bibs

 11e) Teams who arrive late for their kick off time may be subject to forfeiture of the match.